 Zeenat teaches Practical Advocacy on the LLB programme at the University of Warwick.

-Zeenat is the founder of REDEFINED Lawyers, an alternative platform for activists and lawyers from underrepresented backgrounds championing social justice and social change.
+Zeenat is the founder of REDEFINED Lawyers, an alternative platform for lawyers from underrepresented backgrounds championing social justice and social change.
 The project exists as a direct challenge to mainstream approaches to lawyering.
 We seek to critically examine and disrupt the status quo when it comes to what lawyers are supposed to be, what legal education looks like and what the role of a lawyer is.

 YOU*th Inspire is an award winning educational initiative working with young people from underrepresented backgrounds across the themes of social justice, social mobility and skills development.
 The project seeks to inspire a voice of activism in young people and mobilise them to achieve, grow and contrinute positively to their communities.
 Zeenat founded the project in 2009 and has worked with hundreds of young people across the UK.